15 types of volunteer work and how to choose the right one

 11. Work for women’s empowerment

 In India, for example, abuse, rape or forced marriages are sadly not rare.
 And while the Indian constitution guarantees equal rights for women, the reality is a different one.
-Education for girls is considered unnecessary due to traditional role models, which is why very few can go to school.

 The NGO’s goal is providing these women with the tools to become financially independent, to provide for their children, and establish a supporting community.